allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 doesn’t work well with huge objects.
 If stored objects are getting bigger, writes take more time.
 By default, a stored entry must fit in 1MB.
 Unfortunately Marathon data layout does not fit well with this constraint.
-Marathon saves deployments as old group, deployment metadata and updated group [MARATHON-1836](https://jira.mesosphere.com/browse/MARATHON-1836) .
-This means if you deploy a new application, deployment will take double of your application group state.
+Marathon saves deployments as old application group, deployment metadata and updated group [MARATHON-1836](https://jira.mesosphere.com/browse/MARATHON-1836) .
+That means if you deploy a new application, deployment will take double of your application’s group state.
 In small installations it’s not a problem, but when you have more and more applications at some point you will notice your Zookeeper write times take longer and at some point you will end up with the following error: